 3. Power Loss and Interference

-The primary issue in the trace resistance is power loss.
+The primary issue in trace resistance is power loss.
 Small signal PCB will only have a negligible effect on the PCBs trace resistance.
-But, power circuits, on the other hand, will have a significant impact even for a slight variation in resistance.
+But power circuits, on the other hand, will significantly impact even for a slight variation in resistance.
 Power loss will eventually lead to temperature rise and reduction in conductivity.

-In power circuits, uncompensated PCBs trace resistance may act as a fuse if a power surge and burn the trace, leaving with permanent damage.
+In power circuits, uncompensated PCB's trace resistance may fuse if a power surges and burns the trace, leaving permanent damage.
 While in high-speed digital boards, PCB trace resistance and parasitic capacitance may create oscillation and cause EM interference to the circuitry.
 Long PCB tracks may also lead to an increase in reissuance.